robin-raymond/zax.io/type-definition.md

 }

 // declare and define a function that returns nothing and takes a single
-// `String` argument and has the ability to capture values compareToKnownAnimals final : ()(value : String) = {
+// `String` argument and has the ability to capture values (while not
+// capturing any values in this instance) compareToKnownAnimals final : ()(value : String) = {

     // declare and define a function that returns nothing and takes a single
-    // `String` argument and captures the `value` variable value printIfEqual : ()(compare : String) = [value] {
+    // `String` argument and captures the `value` variable printIfEqual : ()(compare : String) = [value] {
         if value == compare
             print("they are the same", value, compare)